 Bass Recorder in F (Bisset)

-One year for my birthday while in high school, my oldest brother gave me a pretty poor quality wooden alto recorder.
-I must have driven my family crazy with all the squeaks it took for me to learn how to play it.
 That was in the days before the internet, so I'd go to the Fine Arts Library at UNM and read everything I could lay my hands on concerning recorders.
 Within a year, I had bought a good quality plastic alto, and played a lot of folk and classical music on it, even jazz.
 There was a wonderful little music store here in Albuquerque years ago, run by John Truitt.
-He was an early music enthusiast, and founded Musica Antigua de Albuquerque.
+John was a composer, flamenco guitarist, woodwind specialist, early music enthusiast, and educator.
+He founded Musica Antigua de Albuquerque.
 I was able to purchase a good soprano recorder from him in the early 1980s.
 In 2007, Irma bought me a tiny sopranino recorder that I'm having an absolute blast playing.
 It takes hardly any air, almost plays itself, and has such a sweet high tone.
-In the recorder family, there's actally one smaller recorder, pitched half an octave above my sopranino, called a Garklein or Sopranissimo.
-On the other end of things, I aquired a tenor recorder at a point in time, and when recording our 2019 Christmas album, I needed to buy a knick (bent-neck) F-Bass (or Bisset, sometimes called regular bass) for a few tunes.
+In the recorder family, there's actually one smaller recorder, pitched half an octave above my sopranino, called a Garklein or Sopranissimo.
+On the other end of things, I acquired a tenor recorder at a point in time, and when recording our 2019 Christmas album, I needed to buy a knick (bent-neck) F-Bass (or Bisset, sometimes called regular bass) for a few tunes.
 Compared to my smaller recorders, these two larger instruments can be like trying to blow up an elephant from his trunk.
 There are actually about five sizes of bass recorders, with mine being the smallest.
 Some bass recorders are a full two-octaves below my Bisset.
 Here's a great video demonstrating one of the largest recorders in the world.
-I teach both traditional and folk/Irish styles.
+I teach both traditional and folk/Irish recorder styles.

 whistles and recorders